What is Complex PTSD?

 • A lack of external support systems.

-If you have experienced feeling unsafe, unseen, misunderstood or chronically disregarded at some period of your life, for an extended period of time, and you couldn't do much to change your situation and didn't have other support, it is quite understandable that you would have challenges in relationships, challenges regulating your emotions and a diminished sense of self.
-You may find yourself locked into very strong protective and defensive patterns as a means to feel safe.
-Those protective patterns can range from withdrawing and checking out to avoid situations and people that do not feel safe, or becoming extremely activated over slight disagreements or when you feel your expectations haven't been met.
-You may feel as though other people do not meet your needs and you feel regularly disappointed in others.
+If you experienced feeling unsafe, unseen, misunderstood or chronically disregarded at some period of your life, for an extended period of time, and you couldn't do much to change your situation and didn't have other support, it is quite understandable that you would have challenges in relationships, challenges regulating your emotions and a diminished sense of self.
+You may find yourself locked into very strong protective and defensive patterns and strategies as a means to cope.
+Those protective patterns can range from withdrawing and checking out to avoid situations and people or chronically putting others' needs before your own.
+You may feel as though other people do not meet your needs, and you feel regularly disappointed in others.

 Is it possible to develop C-PTSD later in life?